 Falling is part of learning when it comes to skiing and snowboarding.
 Afterall, you are sliding on a board(s) on snow!
 Get back on your feet and try again—once you get it, you’ve got it for good!

 According to the National Ski Areas Association (www.nsaa.org), ‘skiing and snowboarding are no more dangerous than other high-energy participation sports, and less so than some common activities.
 However, they are challenging and require physical skills that are only learned over time with practice. ‘ To help reduce risk of injury, always wear a helmet and take a lesson to learn the proper skills and techniques of the sport.

 How much will skiing/snowboarding cost?

 At the bare minimum, you need a lift ticket if you have your own equipment.
-Tuxedo Ridge has special deals and discounts, such as $10 Lift Ticket Tuesdays and offers very affordable and competitive lift ticket rates.
+Tuxedo Ridge has special deals and discounts, and offers very affordable and competitive lift ticket rates.
 If you need a lift ticket, rentals and a lesson, we recommend you purchase a package, which saves you some money!